anayksha/SlantPad/README.md

 <br><img src="images/back_of_slots.png" width="800px"/><br>

-Also, I will probably be bending 3 main pins of the EC11 with pliers so they fit better in the case
+Also, I will probably be bending 3 main pins of the EC11 with pliers so they fit better in the case.

 ## PCB
-Unfortunately I can't make a clean pcb for my life and I couldn't figure out how to connect everything without excessively spamming vias and then via stitching the ground planes together on top of that
+Unfortunately I can't make a clean pcb for my life and I couldn't figure out how to connect everything without excessively spamming vias and then via stitching the ground planes together on top of that.

 <br><img src="images/schematic.png" width="791px"/><br>

 <br><img src="images/pcb_3d_front.png" height="400px"/> <img src="images/pcb_3d_back.png" height="400px"/><br>

-*The XIAO RP2040 will be soldered to the back with header pins on*
+*The XIAO RP2040 will be soldered to the back with header pins on.*

 <br><img src="images/pcb_2d_front.png" height="400px"/> <img src="images/pcb_2d_back.png" height="400px"/><br>